nicode-io/The_Starting_Point/README.md

 ### Project link :
 [GitHub page](https://nicode-io.github.io/01-03-Turlututu/)

-### Why :
+### BeCode Intensive Bootcamp

-**BeCode** Web Developer Training
+In ten months, you have a wonderful opportunity to become a great Junior App & Web Developer.
+We are motivated by inclusion and the spirit of sharing!
-In seven months you have a wonderful luck to become a great web developer.
-Inclusion and share spirit is your daily feeling !
+The bootcamp aims at acquiring self-learning skills and mastering a junior web developer path, both frontend and backend.
+Support is provided by a team of great coaches who will guide you and help you overcome the various peaks of difficulty encountered.

-Give maximum to get maximum :rocket:
+Give maximum to get maximum 🚀

 ### Collaboration & feedback :
 Hello, I'm [Nicolas](https://github.com/nicode-be) and at a start of a new career after 15 years as manager and sales director.